1. POLICY STATEMENT

 14.5 All information you provide to us is stored on our secure servers.
 Any payment transactions will be encrypted using SSL technology.

-15 TRANSFERRING PERSONAL DATA TO A COUNTRY OUTSIDE THE EEA
+15. TRANSFERRING PERSONAL DATA TO A COUNTRY OUTSIDE THE EUROPEAN ECONOMIC AREA (“EEA”)

-15.1 We may transfer any personal data we hold to a country outside the European Economic Area ("EEA"), provided that one of the following conditions applies:
+15.1 We may transfer any personal data we hold to a country outside the EEA, provided that one of the following conditions applies:

-15.1.1 The country to which the personal data are transferred ensures an adequate level of protection for the data subjects' rights and freedoms.
+15.1.1 The country to which the personal data are transferred ensures an adequate level of protection and appropriate safeguards in place for the data subjects' rights and freedoms.

 15.1.2 The data subject has given his/her consent.

-15.1.3 The transfer is necessary for one of the reasons set out in the Acts, including the performance of a contract between Flogas and the data subject, or to protect the vital interests of the data subject.
+15.1.3 The transfer is necessary for one of the reasons set out in the relevant Data Protection Laws and Regulations, including the performance of a contract between Flogas and the data subject, or to protect the vital interests of the data subject.

 15.1.5 The transfer is authorised by the relevant data protection authority where we have adduced adequate safeguards with respect to the protection of the data subjects' privacy, their fundamental rights and freedoms, and the exercise of their rights.